-Note: Certain Jobs will spec an SVP (Sound Velocity Profiler) is used.
+Note: Certain Jobs will spec a SVP is used.

-Battery Charging: Charge the battery fully before each use and on long, remote surveys bring a spare.
-IMPORTANT: The battery must be in "on" position during charging.
+Battery Charging: Charge the battery fully before each use and on long, remote surveys bring a spare IMPORTANT: The battery must be in "on" position during charging.
 After its full you can turn it off until you are ready to survey.
 Never leave batteries on charge for more than 8 hours.

 Maintenance: Avoid scratching the bottom of the transducer and also don't use chemical cleaners.
-Always rinse with freshy water the boat mount kit, transducer and cable after use especially when used in salt water environment.
-Avoid getting the USB and charge ends wet.
+Always rinse Boat mount kit, transducer and cable after use especially when used in salt water environment.
+Avoid getting the USB and Charge ends wet.

-BathyLogger Software: Load our BathyLogger 20030 setup software onto your PC.
+BathyLogger Software: Load our BathyLogger 230 setup software onto your PC.
 You can adjust the sound velocity here as well as the output rate.
 Depending on the type of survey or software used you can choose between 1 sounding /sec up to 10 soundings /sec.
 In Hypack or hydromagic most guys would go max 10/sec, but if your logging in a data collector 2hz is most common.
 The lower windows shows your output data string.
 Note the output rate is below the setting arrows next to "transmissions per second."
+Survey TIP: Adjust the Sound Velocity in the sonar with this software or in Hydromagic but never in both locations.